alexanderthurston/group-7/README.md

 The documentation and resources for this project will be kept in the "docs" folder.
 This includes use case diagrams, the project plan, database diagrams, and more as the project progresses.

-The project will kept in the folder "app".
+The project will kept in the folder "source/parkingapp".

 ## Version-control procedures
 Collaborators should have a forked repository of the app in Alex’s account of the project "group-7", in their Github.
 Each collaborator should clone the forked repository.
 Before each meeting, collaborators should submit a pull request so we can monitor progress and discuss issues.